Demographics of New York (state): Population

 The State of New York has a primarily urban population.
 The largest city in the state is New York City, which is also one of the world's most ethnically diverse and cosmopolitan cities.
 Additional major urban centers include Albany, Buffalo, Rochester, Syracuse and Utica.
 The state has 62 counties; the most populated one is Kings County (Brooklyn).
 Much of New York State's population outside of New York City is concentrated in the Long Island, Hudson Valley, Western New York, Finger Lakes, and Capital District regions; if the population of New York City is included, this amounts to 90% of the state's total population.

 The intense development, urbanization and suburban sprawl of New York City makes it the most populated region in New York and the collective U.S., an estimated 20 to 30 million in the eight-state Megalopolis stretching 500 miles from Boston to Washington, D.C., with New York City in the middle has 15 million residents in a 100-mile radius including Philadelphia (1.5 million in its city limits), northern New Jersey and Connecticut.
 A simple majority of New York's population lives within two hours of New York City.
-According to the July 1, 2004 Census Bureau Estimate, New York City and its six closest New York State satellite counties (Suffolk, Nassau, Westchester, Rockland, Putnam and Orange) have a combined population of 12,626,200 people, or 65.67% of the state's population.
+According to the 2020 Census, New York City and its six closest New York State satellite counties (Suffolk, Nassau, Westchester, Rockland, Putnam and Orange) have a combined population of 13,567,648 people, or 67.16% of the state's population.